CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-modx-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami MODX Stack provides a click-through solution to install and configure MODX on the Linux platform.
+Through the CenturyLink Blueprint integration, MODX provides a click-through solution to install and configure MODX on the Linux platform.

 For more information, please visit http://www.modx.com